to people with life-disrupting problems

 Crisis Centre Ministries, or 'CCM', is a Christian charity that helps the homeless and people affected by drug-addiction in Bristol, England.
 We do this by running four main projects:

-The Wild Goose is a drop in centre that serves tens of thousands of hot free meals every year, staff help hundreds of people into emergency and supported accomodation as well as providing other practical support.
+The Wild Goose is a drop in centre that serves hot free meals six days a week, staff help people into emergency and supported accomodation as well as providing other practical support.

 The LITE Course (Life-Skills and Initial Training for Employment) aims to build confidence and develop the potential of people who have been in addiction, or who suffer with mental health problems, and who have been long term under-employed.